-- online game developers and operators in China, including Tencent Holdings Limited, NetEase.com, Inc., Shanda Games Limited, Perfect World Co., Ltd., Giant Interactive Group Inc., NetDragon Websoft Inc., Kingsoft Corporation Limited, Shenzhen ZQGame Co., Limited and Taomee Holdings Limited; - other private companies in China devoted to game development or operation, many of which are backed by venture capital; and - international competitors.
+- online game developers and operators in China, including Tencent, NetEase, Shanda Games Limited ("Shanda"), Perfect World Co., Ltd. ("Perfect World"), Giant Interactive Group Inc., NetDragon Websoft Inc., Kingsoft Corporation Limited, Shenzhen ZQGame Co., Limited, and Taomee Holdings Limited; - other private companies in China devoted to game development or operation, many of which are backed by venture capital; and - international competitors.

-Our MMOGs currently compete with, among others, the following MMOGs in China:
+Our MMOGs currently compete with, among others, the following MMOG developers and operators in China:

-- Fantasy Westward Journey, developed and operated by NetEase.com, Inc.; - World of Warcraft, developed by Blizzard Entertainment and operated by NetEase.com, Inc. in China; - Asktao, developed and operated by Beijing Guangyu Huaxia Technology Limited; - Dungeon and Fighter, Cross Fire and League of Legends developed and operated by Tencent Holdings Limited; - Dragon Nest, developed by Eyedentity Games and operated by Shanda Games Limited; - Eudemons Online, developed and operated by NetDragon Websoft Inc.; and - Zhu Xian and Battle of the Immortals, developed and operated by Perfect World Co., Ltd.
+- Fantasy Westward Journey, developed and operated by NetEase; - World of Warcraft, developed by Blizzard Entertainment and operated by NetEase in China; - Asktao, developed and operated by Beijing Guangyu Huaxia Technology Limited; - Dungeon and Fighter, Cross Fire and League of Legends developed and operated by Tencent; - Dragon Nest, developed by Eyedentity Games and operated by Shanda; - Eudemons Online, developed and operated by NetDragon Websoft Inc.; and - Zhu Xian and Battle of the Immortals, developed and operated by Perfect World.

-Our Web games currently compete with, among others, the following Web games in China:
+Our Web games currently compete with, among others, the following Web game developers and operators in China: